 - When stopping at a signal or stop sign, pull up to two abreast.
 Maintain this formation if you will be going through a series of closely spaced stops (e.g.,downtown Hollister).

 - When turning at an intersection maintain your position in the formation.

 - When entering a parking area or gas station, enter in single file.
-The Road Captain should "loop" the area to allow all riders to get out of traffic.
+The Ride Lead should "loop" the area to allow all riders to get out of traffic.

 - When riding on narrow, twisting roads, move into single file, while maintaining a safe distance between bikes.
-The Road Captain will signal this formation by holding up a single finger.
+The Ride Lead will signal this formation by holding up a single finger.
 Each rider will pass the signal back, as they must with all signals.

-- Anyone not wishing to ride with the pack should inform both the Road Captain and the Tail gunner (sweep) before departing.
-If this is not possible, fall back behind the last bike and inform the Tail gunner (sweep) that you are OK.
+- Anyone not wishing to ride with the pack should inform the Ride Lead before departing.
+If this is not possible, fall back behind the last bike and inform the Sweep that you are OK.

-- Be sure to inform the Road Captain and Tail gunner if you will be breaking off from the pack along the way.
+- Be sure to inform the Ride Lead and Sweep if you will be breaking off from the pack along the way.
 Otherwise, any bike that pulls over or exits the highway will be considered to be in trouble.
-The Tail gunner (sweep) will follow to help.
+The Sweep will follow to help.